Lead-time & Latest News Page

 (c) If you are on a hill side, or you just have a raised property on that side of your house, you may need a French drain installed around part of your foundation?

-What if I need new gutters before I can sell our house?
+What if we need new gutters before we can sell our house?

 What if I will be re-roofing soon?

 If you will be needing a new roof in the near future it is best to install new gutters after such a major re-roofing project, since most roofers tend to be brutal to gutters.
 My gutters are removable, but it is rare that roofing contractors will bother to remove your gutter before the damage is done.
-If the roofer claims that he needs the gutters on for a safety reason, this is very alarming.
-This indicates they will not be adhearing to OCA safety regulation.
+If the roofer claims that he needs the gutters on for safety reasons, this is very alarming.
+This indicates they will not be adhering to OCA safety regulation.
 If they plan to grab onto the gutters incase they fall off, this mean they need to rethink their safety procedures much more carefully.
-They should be working safe enough that this is not a concern at all.
+They should be working safe enough that this is not an issue.

 What about working around our exterior painting project?

-Where it comes to exterior painting, again new gutter should be installed afterwards.
-If there is one of the pre-painted color shown on my web site that would work well as a trim color, it will save a good deal of trouble and cost to have me come early to remove the old gutters for the painters to work their magic.
-Then when they are done, I will install the new gutters, so the painters will not need to tape off the gutters and downspouts.
-They pre-painted colors are a lot better than any paint they could put on these new gutters.
+Where it comes to exterior painting, again new gutter should be installed afterwards, so they will not need to tape off the gutters and downspouts.
+If there is one of the pre-painted color shown on my web site that would work well as a trim color, it will save you a good deal of trouble and cost to have me come early to remove the old gutters for the painters to work their magic.
+Then when they are done, I will install the new gutters, but that may mean you are without gutters for a spell.
+These pre-painted colors are a lot better than any paint they could put on them.
 It is a baked on enamel finish.

-What about the City asking us to disconnect our downspouts from our rain sewer system?
+What about the City asking to disconnect off our storm drain system?

-If you are in an area where the City has encouraged people to disconnect off their rain sewer system, You would do well to reconnect it as soon as possible.
-This is one of the stupidest things City officials have ever done.
-You have building code enforcement requiring gutters, which are no good if you do not have a way to carry the rain water safely away from your foundation more than 10' away.
+If you are in an area where the City has encouraged people to disconnect their gutters from their storm drain system; you would do well to reconnect it as soon as possible.
+This is one of the stupidest things City Officials have ever done.
+You have building code enforcement requiring gutters, which are no good if you do not have a way to carry the rain water away from your foundation more than 10'.
 You are better off without any gutters and have the rain dribble evenly along the roof edge, than to dump all that water in one spot out of your downspouts.
-The City will not be accepting responsibility for the damage that will cause to your foundation.
-Even if you have no basement, to jack up your house and pour a new concrete foundation is a nightmare you never want to have to deal with.
-It will make your house nearly worthless.
-The city does not even give you a discount on your sewer bill for disconnecting.
-Even if disconnecting were to only kill the plants and grass in that area from all that extra rain water, you have literally nothing to gain by disconnecting your downspouts.
+The City will not be accepting responsibility for the damage that will occur to your foundation.
+Even if you have no basement, to jack up your house off the foundation and pour a new concrete foundation is a nightmare you never want to have to deal with.
+It will make your house nearly worthless if cracks are discovered by an inspector.
+The City does not even give you a discount on your sewer bill for disconnecting.
+Besides the problem of killing the plants and grass in that area from all that extra rain water, you have literally nothing to gain by disconnecting your downspouts.

-A nice couple out in Forest Grove had paid $23k to have their house paint stripped down.
-Then another $13k to have it primed and given a 4 tone paint job.
-They signed with me (8-04) for an $8k fascia rebuild and copper gutter job that also required a lot of special prep work before installing the copper gutters.
-That project alone took me a good 4+ weeks to complete.
+A nice couple in Forest Grove had bought a house built in 1892 and listed on the Historical registry, so they wanted to do a proper restoration.
+They paid $23k to have the paint fully stripped.
+Then another $13k to have it primed and given a 5 tone paint.
+They signed with me (8-04) after spending a couple years trying to get a bid from other Contractors for the gutter work they wanted done.
+It cost $8k for a fascia build-out and copper gutter installation.
+That project took me a full month to complete.
 Go to my Kistler Gutter Job web page for more detail and photos.

-They told me how they had been trying to get a bid on this gutter work for several years now, and had not found a single contractor willing to tackle their project.
-They were thrilled to finally discover my web site, and see a contractor that had already done the kind of work they needed on my custom fascia web page.
-As far as I know there is no other gutter contractors in this area who is able or willing to do this sort of complicated custom work.
+They told me about how they had been trying to get a bid on this gutter work for several years, yet had not found another contractor willing to tackle this project for them and were about to give up.
+They were thrilled to finally discover my web site, and found a Contractor that had already done the kind of work they wanted done as shown on my custom fascia web page.
+As far as I know there is no other Gutter Contractors in this area who is able or willing to do this sort of complicated custom work.
 Feel free to write me if you know differently and I will revise this statement.

 .